-Fascinating Dennis stories of yesteryear will come alive Friday, August 3, at 10am as local historian Terri Fox guides visitors on an entertaining and revealing walk through Dennis Village Cemetery.
+Fascinating Dennis stories of yesteryear will come alive Friday, August 23, at 10am as local historian Terri Fox guides visitors on an entertaining and revealing one-hour walk through Dennis Village Cemetery.

-The event is free.
-Visitors will gather just before 10am at the Receiving Tomb, diagonally across from The Ice Cream Smuggler.
-The rain date for this walk is Sunday, August 5, at 2pm.
+This Dennis Historical Society event is free.
+Visitors will gather just before 10am at the Receiving Tomb, diagonally across from Cape Cod Creamery on the south side of Route 6A.
+The rain date for this walk is Sunday, August 25, at 2pm.